 About

 Most Hip Hop artists never sell a million copies or make a long-term profit.
-Unless they die young, they blend into society and may not even mention how they used to deejay, produce, dance, rap, promote, write, or design.
+Unless they die young, Hip Hop practitioners blend into society and may not even mention how they used to deejay, produce, dance, rap, promote, write, or design.
 A few of them work in the entertainment industry.
-All of them grew up.
+All of them grow up.

-Born in the early 1970s to a single mother named urban United States culture, Hip Hop set trends from its local communities, forcing the music industry to take risks in order to capitalize on an emergent wonder.
-Corporate America's entertainment industry invested millions of dollars in Hip Hop, just long enough to become its stepfather.
-This relationship took Hip Hop from being dismissed as a fad to making a global cultural impact — and billions of dollars — before it even turned 21 years old.
+Born in the early 1970s to a single mother named urban United States culture, Hip Hop set trends from its local communities, forcing the film and music industries to take risks in order to capitalize on an emergent wonder.
+Corporate America's entertainment, marketing, and advertising industries invested millions of dollars in Hip Hop, just long enough to become its stepfather.
+This relationship with corporate America took Hip Hop from being dismissed as a fad, or some type of illegitimate child, to making a global cultural impact — and billions of dollars — before it even turned 21 years old.
 The boom eventually knocked the training wheels off of Hip Hop's bike.
 Then, finally, stepdaddy said, "son, you're maturing and making money.
 It's time to get out of the house.
 You're an adult now."

-With major label budgets shrinking since the turn of the century, Hip Hop has been forced to fend for itself.
+With major label budgets shrinking since the turn of the century, while big commerce has constantly co-opted and cloned Hip Hop’s cultural aesthetics and assets, Hip Hop has been forced to once again fend for itself and innovate.
 No longer housed comfortably in corporate boardrooms, it had to remember where it came from and get back to its independent, underground roots.
 As Hip Hop embraces the grind and willfully flourishes worldwide, stepdaddy inevitably calls to say, "I'm so proud of you.
 Let's get together and break bread."

-Hip Hop’s impact on literature, film, fashion and language was impressive 30 years ago.
-Since then it has evolved to include countless genres of music and art, college courses taught by Hip Hop Professors, churches run by Hip Hop Pastors, cities with Hip Hop Mayors, etc. Even if we confine Hip Hop to the subtext of mainstream rappers…once Weezy is in his 40s while Marshall is in his 50s, and middle America knows exactly who both of them are, it is undeniable that Hip Hop Grew Up.
+Hip Hop’s impact on literature, film, fashion, and language was impressive…30 years ago.
+Since then it has evolved to include countless genres of music, art, and expression, college courses taught by Hip Hop Professors, churches run by Hip Hop Pastors, cities with Hip Hop Mayors, Hip Hop Architects, Hip Hop Museums, etc. Even if we confine Hip Hop to the subtext of mainstream rappers…once Weezy is in his 40s while Marshall is in his 50s, and middle America knows exactly who both of them are, it is undeniable that Hip Hop Grew Up.

 As the ancient proverb says, 'til the lion writes history, the hunter will be the hero.
 Somebody who's not for me can never correctly tell my story.
 So, neither corporate America's entertainment industry nor mainstream media is authorized to tell it.
 Our story belongs to participants and pioneers, primary sources of Hip Hop culture who speak from our ways of knowing and lived experiences.

-Three questions frame the Hip Hop Grew Up conversation:
+Three questions frame the analysis of the Hip Hop Grew Up narrative:

-• How is Hip Hop enduring in its 40s?
+• How is Hip Hop enduring in its 40s, as it turns 50?

 • How, as growing adults, have members of the Hip Hop generation renegotiated our relationship(s) to Hip Hop culture?